Discrete Empirical Interpolation and unfitted mesh FEMs: application in PDE-constrained optimization: The reduced basis method for the parametrized model problem

 The previous discussion already reveals the comparative advantage of embedded methods for the numerical approximation of the optimal control problem in (\ref{1})--(\ref{The Poisson Problem}).
 Indeed, standard FEM would necessitate remeshing, while RB generation would involve algebraic manipulations of snapshots defined on different spatial configurations, which is typically handled via change of variables and introduction of a parameter--independent reference domain \cite{RHP08}.
-Within the framework of cut finte elements, all this is deemed unnecessary, since all snapshots are already computed on a common background mesh.
+Within the framework of cut finite elements, all this is deemed unnecessary, since all snapshots are already computed on a common background mesh. {Although, we refer to the recent work \cite{convectiveOptimal_Hinze17} on POD for adaptive finite element meshes where also snapshots with different sizes of their finite element coefficient vectors arise.}